zuff-1/zuff-RPG/README.md

+# Cool Game Where You Can Do Stuff

-Currently still only a python script requiring you to run it yourself. main.py is the main file and is the file to run.
+Made completely from scratch without using any game libraries. main.py is the file to run.